Bafta Film Awards 2019 - When is the ceremony, how can I watch and who might win?

 - When is Bohemian Rhapsody released in the UK?
 What’s it about and who stars in it?

-When are the Baftas on TV — and where does it take place?
+When are the Baftas on TV — and where does the ceremony take place?

 The British Academy Film Awards 2019 will take place at the Royal Albert Hall, London on Sunday 10th February, starting at 7pm.

-How can I watch the Bafta Film Awards — and is it live?
+How can I watch the Bafta Film Awards?
+Is the ceremony live?

-The awards ceremony will be aired on BBC1, but it won’t be shown live — as in past years, it’s likely to air at 9pm on BBC1, with the delay allowing BBC producers to edit out any swearing and general naughtiness.
+The awards ceremony will be aired on BBC1, but it won’t be shown live — as in past years, it’s likely to air at 9pm on BBC1, with the delay allowing BBC producers to edit down the run time to a shorter broadcast.

-It’s likely that UK viewers will be able to watch the show on BBC iPlayer.
+It’s expected that UK viewers will be able to watch the show on BBC iPlayer.

 Legendary British actress Joanna Lumley is returning to host the awards ceremony.
-Last year she made headlines after an “inside joke” between herself and Oscar-winner Jennifer Lawrence shocked viewers.
+Last year she made headlines after an “inside joke” between herself and Oscar-winner Jennifer Lawrence was misconstrued.

 We are excited to be welcoming back the phenomenal Joanna Lumley as host of the #EEBAFTAs Film Awards @RoyalAlbertHall on 10 February! 🥂✨ pic.twitter.com/0mWi1bc19K